-Public works almost always include sand ripstop-nylon bags a meter-and-a-half cubic, full of sand, sitting on pallets as part of the materiel for construction.
+Public works in Amsterdam almost always include sand large cubic ripstop-nylon bags full of sand, sitting on pallets as part of the materiel for construction.

 And they look great.

-But the good clean Dutch sand isn't just for making foot-paths and roads.
+But the sand isn't just for making foot-paths and roads.

-To the west of downtown, towards Osdorp, where I lived, there is a large body of water called Sloterplas.
-This lake was created in the mid-20th Century for the resource that was needed to create a large part of greater metropolitan Amsterdam.
-Its sand was dredged and distributed about the surrounding area, to create the likes of modern Osdorp.
-The purpose of moving the sand was simply elevation the land was below sea-level.
+To the west of downtown there is a body of water called Sloterplas.
+This lake was created in the mid-20th Century to harvest the infill material.
+Pleistocene-era sand below the peat and clay layers was dredged and distributed about the surrounding area to create a large part of greater metropolitan Amsterdam.

 The Dutch have moved sand since the early days, bringin up and/or leveling out the delta terrain.